Wolf Spider vs Brown Recluse: Comprehensive Guide

 Decluttering: Reduce clutter in storage areas to eliminate hiding spots.
 Use plastic storage containers instead of cardboard boxes, which are more attractive to spiders.

 Pest Control: Consider professional pest control services to manage and prevent brown recluse infestations.
+Mattress bed bug eggs are often hidden in seams and crevices, making them difficult to spot and eliminate.
 Regular treatments and monitoring can help keep these spiders at bay.

 Wolf Spider